telboy007/donjon_to_homebrewery/README.md

 1. Click `Run Workflow`
 1. Enter google drive download link for donjon json file (required)**
 1. Provide GM and Player map hosted URLs (required)*
-1. When the job has finished click on Summary
+1. Click on your completed job
 1. Scroll to the bottom to find the Hombrewery.txt file under `Aftifacts`

 *if using imgur.com, you will probably need to put `.png` on the end of the url!